filakhtov/gentoo-use-docs/sys-apps/systemd.md

 ### elfutils
 This flag is passing the `-Delfutils=true` option to the Meson build script.
 Resulting SystemD binaries will be linked against the `libdw` library (from a [dev-libs/elfutils](../dev-libs/elfutils.md) package) to allow them to obtain and include stack traces into the coredump files generated during a crash handling routine.

+This flag should normally be disabled, and can be enabled for debugging purposes, when there is a need to obtain stack traces.

 ### gcrypt
 Passes the `-Dgcrypt=true` to the Meson build script.
 This flag enables support for the `allow-downgrade` mode of a DNSSEC operation for the `systemd-resolved`.
 It also enables the FSS (Forward Secure Sealing) feature of the `systemd-journald`.

+It is safe to disable the flag, unless there is a need to seal a journal or support the DNSSEC downgrading mode.

 ### gnuefi
 This flag passes the `-Dgnu-efi=true` option to the Meson build script and enables compilation and installation of a `systemd-boot` - a SystemD EFI boot manager.
 The `systemd-boot` can be used as a lightweight replacement for a GRUB bootloader on systems that support the UEFI.

+This flag should be enabled on UEFI systems to use the `systemd-boot` bootloader.

 ### http
 Passes the `-Dmicrohttpd=true` option to the Meson build script.
 This builds and installs a `systemd-remote-journal` - a server (receiving) part of a remote journalling support.
 A `ssl` flag has to be enabled too in order to support an HTTPS protocol.